-- selection of candidates to join the Board of Directors; - appointment of the Chairman, and Vice-Chairman if any, of the Board, Managing Director(s), Lead Independent Director and the Secretary, and Vice-Secretary if any, of the Board; - succession of the Chairman and chief executive: - appointment of directors to the Committees of the Board of Directors; - appointment and possible dismissal of senior executives and their termination benefit clauses; - directors' emoluments, according to the system of remuneration established in the Articles of Association and the executive directors' relationship with the Company; - remuneration of directors and executives indexed to the value of the shares in the Company or its subsidiaries or consisting of the delivery of shares in the Company or its subsidiaries or the granting of options thereover; - selection policy for directors, targets for the representation of the least represented gender on the Board and issuance of guidelines on how to achieve them; - remuneration policy for directors and senior management of the Company and Group subsidiaries; - management training, promotion and selection policy in the Company and Group subsidiaries; - Annual Report on Directors' Remuneration.
+- selection of candidates to join the Board of Directors;

+- appointment of the Chairman, and Vice-Chairman if any, of the Board, Managing Director(s), Lead Independent Director and the Secretary, and Vice-Secretary if any, of the Board;

+- succession of the Chairman and chief executive; - appointment of directors to the Committees of the Board of Directors; - appointment and possible dismissal of senior executives and their termination benefit clauses;

+- directors' emoluments, according to the system of remuneration established in the Articles of Association and the executive directors' relationship with the Company;

+- remuneration of directors and executives indexed to the value of the shares in the Company or its subsidiaries or consisting of the delivery of shares in the Company or its subsidiaries or the granting of options thereover;

+- selection policy for directors, targets for the representation of the least represented gender on the Board and issuance of guidelines on how to achieve them; - remuneration policy for directors and senior management of the Company and Group subsidiaries; - management training, promotion and selection policy in the Company and Group subsidiaries; - Annual Report on Directors' Remuneration.

-With regard to the activities of the Nomination and Remuneration Committee during 2021, following the appropriate studies and assessments, the Committee has drawn up the proposals and issued the corresponding favourable reports to the Board of Directors in respect of the following: (i) appointment and re-election of directors and their assignment to the different Committees of the Board of Directors, and assessment of the appointment of the representative of a corporate director; (ii) analysis of the composition of the Board with regard to the afore-mentioned appointments and re-elections; (iii) review of the Directors' Remuneration Policy 2019-2021 and other policies falling within its remit; (iv) new Directors' Remuneration Policy 2022-2024; (v) remuneration systems and remuneration of directors, including the Executive Chairman, and of the key executives of the Company and its Group; (vi) Corporate Governance Report and Directors' Remuneration Report for 2021; (vii) Share-Based Remuneration Plan for Group employees for 2021; and (viii) self-assessment procedure for the Board of Directors, Chairman and Committees for 2020, with assistance from an independent external consultant.
+With regard to the activities of the Nomination and Remuneration Committee during 2021, following the appropriate studies and assessments, the Committee has drawn up the proposals and issued the corresponding favourable reports to the Board of Directors in respect of the following: (i) appointment and re-election of directors and their assignment to the different Committees of the Board of Directors, and assessment of the appointment of the representative of a corporate director; (ii) analysis of the composition of the Board with regard to the afore-mentioned appointments and re-elections; (iii) review of the Directors' Remuneration Policy 2019-2021 and other policies falling within its remit; (iv) new Directors' Remuneration Policy 2022-2024; (v) remuneration systems and remuneration of directors, including the Executive Chairman, and of the key executives of the Company and its Group; (vi) Corporate Governance Report and Directors', Chairman and Committees for 2020, with assistance from an independent external consultant.